Why economic complexity is the root cause of the polycrisis

 That is because, as stated, this market-structure is actually FRACTAL.
 Let me illustrate this with the following animation, a so-called (increasing) Koch-curve:

-Every step indicates a new extra synthetic market-layer in between primary supply and demand (e.g. booking.com and its service providers, or banks and ETF-providers and the whole chain of liquidity-providers, etc).
+Every step illustrates a new extra synthetic market-layer in between primary supply and demand (e.g. booking.com and its service providers, or banks and ETF-providers and the whole chain of liquidity-providers, etc).

 (For a mathematical definition of economic entropy and a proof of its increase, refer to my publication below).